skywind3000/rogue-clone/README.md

 ## Must know

-- Find the stairs to descend to the next level, locate the Amulet of Yendor, and bring it back safely.
+- Find the stairs and go down to the next level, locate the Amulet of Yendor, and bring it back safely.
 - Use `?` command to view the list of available commands.
 - When there is no way to go, use `s` command to search for nearby hidden passages.
 There are many secret doors and paths to discover.